joakimk/minimapper/README.md

 ### Early days

-This is not quite intended for production use yet.
-It's a very small API that is well tested so you could use it in production apps, but there are still some problem areas that hasn't been well explored (for example, how to handle associations).
-It is probably better to use this than to roll your own project specific solution though.
+The API may not be entiery stable yet and there are probably edge cases that aren't covered.
+However... it's most likely better to use this than to roll your own project specific solution.
+We need good tools for this kind of thing in the rails community, but to make that possible we need to gather around one or a few of them to make them good.

 ## Installation